scraimer/http-cpp0x/README.md

 Pick one:

-* Perl Artistic license. (i.e. use as you see fit, just give credit to me.)
+* MIT License (See attached LICENSE file)

-* Email me to explain why, and I'll grant you a Public Domain license.
+* Email me to explain why you need it, and I'll grant you a Public Domain license.